Affordable and fun private and group lessons are also available in person and via the web.

 American Museum of Natural History, DC; Brooklyn Botanic Garden, NY; Chicago Botanic Garden, IL; Cornell University, NY; Denver Botanical Gardens, CO; Fioli Distance Learning, CA; GNSI’s List of Courses; Illustraciencia, Spain; Longwood Gardens, PA; Lewis Ginter Botanical Garden, VA; List of Museums with Free Online Art Programs; Massachusetts Horticultural Society, MA; Minnesota School of Botanical Art, MN; Missouri Botanic Garden, MO; New York Botanical Garden, NY; Phipps Conservatory, PA; Rhode Island School of Design, RI; Sciart Scientific Illustration Courses; Stanford Art & Science, CA: Study.com List of Free Natural Science Courses; United States Botanic Garden, DC; University of Newcastle, Australia; Yale Peabody Museum of Natural History, CT;

-Nature & Science Artists & Illustrators I Love
+Nature & Science Artists & Illustrators WE Love

 Alice Loves Drawing Instagram; @andreaszalay_; British Museum Prints & Drawings; Cathy Johnson; Getty Museum Drawings; Lee Angold Videos; Library of Congress Collection of Drawings; National Gallery of Art American Drawings; National Museum of American Illustration; Tansy Hargan Instagram; The Drawing Center; The Met Drawings & Prints;